underlines/awesome-ml/llm-tools.md

 - [Switch Transformers](https://arxiv.org/abs/2101.03961) scaling to Trillion Parameter Models with efficient sparsity, a paper [speculated](https://news.ycombinator.com/item?id=36413296) to had an influence on GPT-4's undisclosed architecture using a sparsely activated Mixture of Experts (MoE) architecture
 - [2022 & beyond Algorithms for efficient deep learning](https://archive.is/2XMvh) Google Research proposed various new architectures to scale LLMs further, including MoE
 - [Wanda](https://arxiv.org/abs/2306.11695) Pruning by Weights and Activations a no-retraining pruning method for LLMs requires no retraining and outperforms existing methods, [code](https://github.com/locuslab/wanda)
+- [Textbooks Are All You Need](https://arxiv.org/abs/2306.11644) a 1.3B parameter LLM focusing on programming and coding from Microsoft, which outperforms all models on MBPP except GPT-4, ranks third on HumanEval above GPT-3.5, and exhibits emergent properties

 # Other awesome resources
 - [LLM Worksheet](https://docs.google.com/spreadsheets/d/1kT4or6b0Fedd-W_jMwYpb63e1ZR3aePczz3zlbJW-Y4/edit#gid=741531996) using an early CoT example by [randomfoo2](https://www.reddit.com/r/LocalAI/comments/12smsy9/list_of_public_foundational_models_fine_tunes/)